WHAT WE TREAT

 Best Physiotherapist in Delhi

-Dive into the world of piriformis syndrome and explore its causes, symptoms, and practical management techniques.
+Dive into the world of Piriformis pain and explore its causes, symptoms, and practical management techniques.
 Discover how physiotherapy can play a crucial role in relieving the pain and discomfort associated with this condition.

 Discover the benefits of manual therapy and manipulative therapy

-Piriformis syndrome is a condition that often goes undiagnosed, causing pain and discomfort in the buttocks and lower back.
-In this comprehensive guide, we will delve into the causes, symptoms, and practical management strategies for piriformis syndrome, highlighting the vital role of physiotherapy in its treatment.
+Piriformis pain syndrome is a condition that often goes undiagnosed, causing pain and discomfort in the buttocks and lower back.
+In this comprehensive guide, we will delve into the causes, symptoms, and practical management strategies for Piriformis pain syndrome, highlighting the vital role of physiotherapy in its treatment.

-Understanding the causes of piriformis syndrome is crucial for effective management:
+Understanding the causes of Piriformis pain syndrome is crucial for effective management:

 • Muscle Tightness: The piriformis muscle can become tight due to excessive sitting, overuse, or muscle imbalances.